The Benefits of Temporary Employment

 3. You can provide a template, have them work in an image editing program or provide art supplies for them to create a physical poster.

 These magazine covers should be goal-oriented, focusing on what employees want to achieve in their careers in the years to come.
-You can offer a prize for the magazine cover that’s voted the best!
+You can offer a prize for the magazine cover that’s voted the best in this creative idea for team building!

 4. Shark Tank